fwd:cloudsec Europe 2025

 Tickets and hotel

-If you can’t make it to the conference, we can change the name on the ticket so you can pass it to a co-worker or friend.
-Please send us a message at tickets-eu@fwdcloudsec.org.
+If you can’t make it to the conference, we ask you to reach out to tickets-eu@fwdcloudsec.org to cancel your ticket.
+We can change the name on the ticket so you can pass it to a co-worker or friend, or we’ll try to release your spot to the next person on the waiting list.

 Your room booking is directly with the hotel (whether you used the link above or found a hotel on your own hotel), so do not forget to also follow their procedures and rules.
 Reach out to them directly if you need to cancel your room, or have any special requests.